-A review of the supplementary information relating to credit and market risk exposures and capital adequacy disclosed in Notes 26 and 31 in accordance with NZ SRE 2410 is a limited assurance engagement.
-The auditor performs procedures, primarily consisting of making enquiries, primarily of persons responsible for financial and accounting matters, and applying analytical and other review procedures.
-The procedures performed in a review are substantially less than those performed in an audit conducted in accordance with ISAs NZ and ISAs.
-Accordingly, we do not express an audit opinion on the supplementary information relating to credit and market risk exposures and capital adequacy disclosed in Notes 26 and 31.
+A review of the supplementary information relating to credit and market risk exposures and capital adequacy disclosed in Notes 25 and 30 in accordance with NZ SRE 2410 (Revised) is a limited assurance engagement.
+We perform procedures, primarily consisting of making enquiries, primarily of persons responsible for financial and accounting matters, and applying analytical and other review procedures.
+The procedures performed in a review are substantially less than those performed in an audit conducted in accordance with ISAs NZ and ISAs and consequently does not enable us to obtain assurance that we might identify in an audit.
+Accordingly we do not express an audit opinion on the supplementary information relating to credit and market risk exposures and capital adequacy disclosed in Notes 25 and 30.